 The Ridge Merino Boy Shorts balance comfort, durability, and functionality in full-coverage underwear.
 They’re made with an 84% Merino wool blend, making them highly breathable, odor-resistant, and naturally moisture-wicking.
 Due to the thick material, they had the longest dry time we tested, but they work well for hiking, working out, or layering under ski pants.

 The soft Merino wool blend isn’t itchy and regulates body temperature, resists odors, and wicks moisture even during high-intensity hiking.
 The lightweight fabric has flatlock seams and a “no-flip” waistband.
-The seams are not noticeable, but the waistband can flip when hiking, and it may only be a no-flip for wearers with a completely flat stomach.
-Still, I liked the versatility as a base layer, for sleepwear, and even swimwear because of the full coverage during backpacking trips.
+The seams are not noticeable, but the waistband can flip when hiking, and it may not be noticeable for wearers with a completely flat stomach.
+Still, I liked the versatility as a base layer, for sleepwear, and even swimwear on backpacking trips, thanks to its full coverage.

 Depending on your body shape and size, the waistband may feel tight, especially on curvier body types, so sizing up may be necessary for a more comfortable fit.
-The material also loses its shape when wet, and depending on your butt size, they do ride up some while hiking.
-They do a nice job for a boy short and are among the most comfortable full coverage options we’ve tried for the trail.
+The material also loses its shape when wet, and depending on your butt size, they can ride up a bit while hiking.
+They do a nice job for a boy short and are among the most comfortable full-coverage options we’ve tried for the trail.

 Product Comparison Table